 The Pennsylvania Chiefs of Police Association introduced the Pennsylvania Law Enforcement Accreditation Program in 2001.
 Since that date, only a small percentage of the police agencies in Pennsylvania have been able to claim such a prestigious certification.

 To be awarded accreditation status by the Pennsylvania Law Enforcement Accrediting Commission an agency must undergo a rigorous process which involves application, self-assessment, development of internal policy, systematic implementation of change, training of personnel, and proof of compliance in conformance with established professional standards and objectives.
-Finally when ready, a formal on-site assessment is conducted by three contracted representatives of the commissioning board.
-During the formal assessment, a two day on-site examination takes place.
-The examination is thorough and involves the review of facility accommodations, uniforms and equipment, written policy and operating procedure, and agency files to ensure compliance with the 132 established standards.
+Finally, when ready, a formal on-site assessment is conducted by three representatives of the commissioning board.
+During the formal assessment, an on-site examination takes place.
+The examination is thorough and involves the review of facility accommodations, uniforms and equipment, written policy and operating procedure, and agency files to ensure compliance with the 139 established accreditation standards.

-Sergeant Shaun Powell is currently assigned as the Bethlehem Township Police Department Accreditation Manager and can be reached at
+Corporal Kirk Harryn is currently assigned as the Bethlehem Township Police Department Accreditation Manager and can be reached at email@example.com.